Forest bathing

 They also describe a solution: the Japanese practice of forest bathing.

-Forest bathing has been proven to reduce stress and to lower our heart rate and blood pressure.
+Forest bathing has been proven to lower our heart rate and blood pressure and reduce stress.
 The reason is that trees give off essential oils called phytoncides.
 These protect the trees from insects and bacteria.
 And somehow, when we breathe them in, they also boost our immune systems.

 When will you next go forest bathing?